dkleeva/CD-PSIICOS/README.md

 # CD-PSIICOS
 CD-PSIICOS (Context-Dependent PSIICOS) is a novel framework for MEG/EEG functional connectivity estimation that suppresses spatial leakage while preserving zero-phase coupling, leveraging task-specific cortical power distributions.

+This repository is currently being finalized.
+Core functionality and demos will be uploaded shortly.
+The full documentation and examples are on the way.

 ## Features:
 - ...
 - ...